 If you do a quick research online, you’ll see many doctors recommending 40 to 50 units to erase the forehead wrinkles.
 Therefore, even if a clinic quotes a low per unit cost, it is important that you find out how many units the doctor needs to work the magic.

 Some other clinics may charge by area.
-Forehead itself consists of two areas – glabella and horizontal forehead lines.
+Forehead itself consists of two areas – 1) Glabella (frown lines) and 2) Horizontal Forehead Lines.
 In total, they are likely to cost at least $600.

 Understandably, some people such as older candidates may genuinely require 50 units.
 Do just take note that if you are middle-aged like me, you may be able to get great results at under-50 unit.